clickwithclark/blog-clickwithclark/cmaehbxqb000y08kz6m83eyq2.md

 }
 ```

+> **Important**: This approach has limitations and won't work reliably across all environments.
+The `typeof module !== 'undefined'` check can be problematic with modern bundlers and may not behave as expected in browser environments.

+**Better alternatives:**

+1. **Use a bundler** — Tools like Webpack, Rollup, or esbuild can generate proper dual-format builds (ESM + CommonJS) from a single ESM source.
+This is the recommended approach for libraries.

+2. **Publish dual formats** — Write your code in ESM, then use a build tool to output both ESM and CommonJS versions:

+    ```json
+    {
+      "type": "module",
+      "main": "./dist/index.cjs",
+      "module": "./dist/index.js",
+      "exports": {
+        "import": "./dist/index.js",
+        "require": "./dist/index.cjs"
+      }
+    }
+    ```

+3. **ESM-only** — For new projects, consider going ESM-only.
+Most modern environments support it, and you can always use dynamic `import()` in CommonJS if needed.

+**When the hybrid approach might make sense:**

+* Quick prototypes or internal tools

+* Educational examples

+* Simple utility files you're copying between projects

-This way, CommonJS and ESM can work smoothly; However, nowadays most folks create a UMD- Universal Module Definition using modern bundlers for their project (Webpack, Rollup, esbuild).
-A true UMD build contains logic to detect the current runtime environment (CommonJS, AMD, or browser globals) and adapt accordingly.
+For anything you're publishing to npm or using in production, stick with proper tooling to create a true Universal Module Definition (UMD) build or dual-format distribution.
+Modern bundlers handle the complexity of detecting the runtime environment (CommonJS, AMD, or browser globals) and adapting accordingly, without the fragility of manual runtime checks.

 ## Common Pitfalls